mbchb/AWS_cleanup_unused_EIPs/README.md

-# AWS_cleanup_unused_EIPs
-I've developed an AWS Lambda function using Python and Boto3 to automatically delete unused Elastic IPs (EIPs) in your AWS account.
-This solution helps optimize resources and reduce unnecessary costs by removing EIPs that are not associated with any EC2 instances.
-The Lambda function is triggered by Amazon EventBridge every Friday at 6:00 PM.
+Developed a serverless solution utilizing AWS Lambda, Python, and Boto3 to automate the cleanup of unused Elastic IPs (EIPs) in AWS accounts.
+The Lambda function is triggered by Amazon EventBridge, scheduled to run every Friday at 6:00 PM IST.
+It identifies and deletes EIPs that are not associated with any EC2 instances, optimizing resource utilization and reducing unnecessary costs.